emand outstripping supply for green data centers

 Amazon is building a wind farm in Ohio that will generate 820,000-megawatt hours wind-generated power to plug into the Ohio grid.
 It will feed its data and distribution centers.

 Facebook has built a data center at hydropower plant in northern Sweden therefore it generates 100% of its power.

-Data center suppliers such as Polymer Connected are building facilities that optimize energy performance and reduce environmental impact.
+Data center suppliers such as SpaceDC are building facilities that optimize energy performance and reduce environmental impact.
 They are using natural air cooling, low emission building materials, waste recycling and natural gas in their designs.

 With governments forcing companies to go green through legislation means demand is outstripping supply.
 Start researching green data centers now to make sure your company is at the front of the queue!